 Tenanted Homes: 49%

-- Steps away from the King St. nightlife.
+- Steps away from the King Street nightlife.

 - Very few schools.

-- Even the gym can be a fashion show.
+- High maintenance required: even the gym can be a fashion show.